-In the best interests of the health and safety of our staff, volunteers, visitors and the community, Tiger Creek Preserve is closed until further notice.
+In the best interests of the health and safety of our staff, volunteers, visitors and the community, the Tiger Creek Preserve office is closed until further notice.
 Hiking trails will remain open to the public.

 Please continue to check our website for the latest information.

 Tiger Creek Preserve is a place of mystery and contrasts.
 It sits on the eastern edge of the Lake Wales Ridge, one of Florida’s “ancient islands.”
 Separated from the mainland long ago by a shallow sea, the Ridge is peninsular Florida’s oldest and highest landmass.

 Fast forward to the present day, this ancient separation is the reason why the preserve has one of the highest concentrations of threatened and endangered plants and animals in the country.
 Some exist nowhere else on Earth.

 Named after the pristine blackwater stream that forms its spine, the preserve contains hardwood swamps, hammocks, scrubby flatwoods, pine flatwoods, sandhill and longleaf pine/wiregrass habitat.
 It’s a land that must be burned in order to survive, and one where some animals literally swim through ancient white sands.

 Tiger Creek Preserve is a critical link in a network of preserves designed to protect what is left of the Lakes Wales Ridge ecosystem.
 The oldest physical feature of peninsular Florida, the Ridge is a national hotspot of biological diversity and Tiger Creek Preserve is home to fascinating species.
 The preserve’s sandy soil also serves a critical role in water recharge.